MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ---
 lab:
-    title: 'Exercise 04 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
+    title: 'Exercise 04 - Create a data collection rule and install the Azure Monitor Agent'
-    module: 'Module 05 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
+    module: 'Module 05 - CCreate a data collection rule and install the Azure Monitor Agent'
 ---